|

 how to read and I have lots of books

-about Greece and I can probably create
+about Greece and I could create

 a website that is more helpful and

-entertaining without even going to an
+entertaining without even going to Kefalonia, than many people can after

-I bet that by reading Lonely Planet
+I bet that by reading Lonely Planet, Rough Guide

 and Frommers I can make a darn good